cosmicBboy/astreia/README.md

 systems, so they need to contract *Model Providers*, that is, third party software services.

-Astreia aims to solve two fundamental problems in real-world applications of machine learning:
+Astreia aims to solve three fundamental problems in real-world applications of machine learning:

 1. *Model Users* are often unable to assess the quality or health of *Models*